Live Dealer Roulette

 - Any bet has the same odds.

-- Cons of European Roulette:
+Cons of European Roulette

 - Not available in all American live casinos.

 It’s natural to assume the European version of a game is older, but American Roulette more closely resembles the original version of the game, which used two zero pockets instead of one.
-In its long isolation from the world in North America in the 19th and 20th centuries, double-zero roulette became synonymous with Las Vegas, and thus America.
+In its long isolation from the world in North America in the 19th and 20th centuries, the double-zero variation became synonymous with Las Vegas, and thus America.

 American Roulette is a version of the game played on a wheel with 38 pockets.
 These pockets contain the numbers 1 through 36, as well as a single-zero (0) and double-zero (00) slots.
 Because an additional pocket is added to the spinning wheel, it means that the even-money wagers are less likely to win.